Shayype White Paper

 becoming “industrialised” and available via the Dark Web as a service on

-demand) cybercrime continues to be the number one existential threat to
+be the number one existential threat to businesses and organisations across the

 Where

-did it start to go wrong?
+did it start to go so wrong?

 Many centuries ago, when most of us lived